Xilinx/mlir-aie/docs/buildHostWin.md

      # using utils/env_setup.sh later on.
      ```

-   * Build from source following regular get started instructions [https://xilinx.github.io/mlir-aie/Building.html](https://xilinx.github.io/mlir-aie/Building.html)
+   * [Optional] Build from source following regular get started instructions [https://xilinx.github.io/mlir-aie/Building.html](https://xilinx.github.io/mlir-aie/Building.html)

 1. After installing the updated RyzenAI driver (see next subsection), use the gendef tool (from the mingw-w64-tools package) to create a .def file with the symbols:
     ```